O-Nemet/bgknowhow/README.md

 A website about Hearthstone Battlegrounds, currently hosted at https://bgknowhow.com.<br><br>
 The only JavaScript utilized is for the image tooltips, Google Analytics and the Paypal donation button.<br>
 Other than that everything is handled by HTML/CSS supported by PHP for dynamic user interaction.
-There are plans to utilize the Angular framework in the future, to decrease code clutter and increase UI/UX possibilities.
+There are plans to utilize the Angular framework in the future, to decrease code clutter and increase UI/UX possibilities..

 # Installation